Isthmus of Ofqui

 The Isthmus of Ofqui is a narrow isthmus that connects the Taitao Peninsula with the Chilean mainland.
 The isthmus is bounded in the south by the Gulf of Penas, in the north by the San Rafael Lagoon, in the west by the Taitao Peninsula and in the east by the Northern Patagonia Ice Field.

-Much of the swampy isthmus is drained by San Tadeo River that flow in SSW direction to the Gulf of San Esteban.
+Much of the swampy isthmus is drained by San Tadeo River that flows in SSW direction to the Gulf of San Esteban.

 Geologically it is considered the southern end of the Chilean Central Valley, and the Liquiñe-Ofqui Fault.
-The Isthmus of Ofqui lies close to the Chile Triple Junction where the Nazca Plate, the South American Plate, and the Antarctic Plate meets.
+The Isthmus of Ofqui lies close to the Chile Triple Junction where the Nazca Plate, the South American Plate, and the Antarctic Plate meet.

 The Isthmus of Ofqui canal construction project

 In 1937 the Chilean Government ordered the construction of a canal through the isthmus in order to open a direct passage from the Moraleda Channel to the Messier Channel and avoid going out into the open Pacific Ocean to get around the Taitao Peninsula: